 She has participated in master classes and coachings with members of the Cleveland and Guarneri Quartets, Daniel Avshalomov, Lawrence Dutton, Jeffery Irvine, Karen Ritscher, Yitzhak Schotten, and Robert Vernon.
 In 2001, Kimberly was a Piatigorsky Foundation Artist and was the recipient of the Gunther Schuller Award from New England Conservatory.

-Dr. Sparr has served on the faculties of the College of William & Mary and the University of Maryland Baltimore County.
+Dr. Sparr has served on the faculties of the College of William & Mary and the University of Maryland Baltimore County, and was Associate Professor of Viola at Texas Tech University.
 An avid proponent of teaching, Kimberly has been a teaching assistant to James Dunham and Daniel Foster and has coached young musicians in the Washington D.C.
 Youth Orchestra, the Richmond Symphony Youth Orchestra, and at Blue Lake Fine Arts Camp.